marcleerink/planet-data-analyzer/README.md

 # Satellite Image Joiner

 ## Purpose
 This is a tool for analyzing satellite image metadata from different constellations.
 It imports the metadata from [Planets Data API](https://developers.planet.com/docs/apis/data/) for a specified AOI and TOI into PostGIS.
-This is referenced against geospatial information about countries and cities.
+This is referenced against geospatial information about countries/cities and various land cover classification data.
 The aggregated and spatial statistics about the imagery are displayed on a Streamlit dashboard.
-The dashboards includes various Folium maps displaying where and when images are available from what satellite, including various specifications (Bands / Pixel resolution / Cloud Cover) referenced against cities/countries.
+The dashboards includes various Folium maps displaying where and when images are available from what satellite, including various specifications (Bands / Pixel resolution / Cloud Cover) referenced against cities/countries and land cover classification data.

 ## Dependencies